 Have you participated in any extended learning opportunities?

 Are you involved with Indigenous communities on or off campus?

 I’m a member-at-large on the executive team of the Canadian Society for Circumpolar Health (CSCH).
 The organization’s mandate is to improve the health of circumpolar people, including Inuit people.
 As an Inuit person residing in the south, working with CSCH is important to me because it allows me to remain connected to my heritage, my people, and the current issues Inuit face, in a way that is relevant to my career interests and skill set.

 I also worked at Grand Challenges Canada, a Toronto-based global healthcare organization, on their Indigenous health portfolio.
 I was working to create a platform for Indigenous innovators to transform the health of their communities and integrate Indigenous knowledge into existing healthcare frameworks.
 Working with Grand Challenges Canada was an amazing experience because I was able to learn a lot about Indigenous health, global health, and healthcare innovation.

 “I can thrive at UBC because I know I don’t need to compromise my Indigenous identity in pursuit of a world-class education.”

-How has the Aboriginal community at UBC helped you to thrive?
+How has the Indigenous community at UBC helped you to thrive?